Exclusive Interview with Brendan Hines From Amazon’s New Series ‘The Tick’ About Life, Work, And His New Album

 IQ: I did.
 I did.

 BH: Yeah, that was exciting.
 That was actually the first recurring gig I ever got on TV, which was incredibly novel for me, to be able to not just do one quick episode but to be asked back a couple of times.
 And then, even asked back again once you were killed.
 I was killed in the second episode that I did, and then I got a call from Josh, the creator of the show, a few weeks later and he said, “We’re bringing you back.”
 And I said, “How are you bringing me back?”
 And he said, “Flash forward to the future.”
 And I had no idea what he was talking about, but I was really excited about it.
 They also gave me — I remember speaking of memorization.
 The first episode of that I did, I played a sort of computer geek.
 He essentially builds what becomes Skynet.
 He is constantly spouting a lot of technical jargon.
 And they threw me in.
 I think I was cast and then two days later they said, “Yeah.
 You shoot in two days.”
-And I had a huge introductory paragraph, where essentially I was planning with Lena Heady, about cell phones, or chess programs, and stuff like that.
+And I had a huge introductory paragraph, where essentially I was planning with Lena Headey, about cell phones, or chess programs, and stuff like that.
 And so I was thrown into the deep end again as far as memorizing all of the technical dialogue, which then served me pretty well, actually, when I did Lie to Me about a year or so later, where I was doing a lot of the same sort of technical exposition, and vomiting forth lots of words.

-IQ: Well, what was it like working with Lena Heady?
+IQ: Well, what was it like working with Lena Headey?

 BH: It was great.
 She was great.
 We had a lot of fun.
 She’s incredibly funny and she had a good sense of humor.
 I know that because she found me funny, and that means that she’s got an exceptional sense of humor.
 She was, yeah.
 It was great.
 She had a lot to do — she had a ton of work to do on that show.
 I did not envy her schedule at all, but she was incredibly gracious and welcoming and, yeah, really, really delightful.